sa-ne/rhel-edge-demo/README.md

   01-compose-image-builder.yaml
 ```

+*_NOTE: The compose process takes about 15 minutes to complete._*

+Once the compose completes the resulting QCOW2 ismage is downloaded locally and stored in `/tmp/<hib_name>.qcow2`.
+For reference, after the compose completes the compose id will be stored in `/tmp/<hib_name>-<timestamp>-compose-id`.

 ### Deploy Image Builder VM on KVM

-For AWS specific composes, the AMI id will be outputted to the playbook results.
-The ID will also be saved in /tmp with the format `<hib_name>-<timestamp>-ami-id`.

-*_NOTE: The compose process takes about 15 minutes to complete._*

-## Deploy Image Builder VM

-This playbook will deploy/configure the Image Builder VM.
-If `platform` is set to `aws` a Security Group and EC2 Instance will get created.
-For `libvirt` based deployments the playbooks will leverage `virt-customize` to modify the image.
-With either platform selected, after the Image Builder instance comes up the playbooks will configure and enable services and deploy Quay.
+The playbook to deploy the downloaded QCOW2 image is broken into three phases:

+* Customize QCOW2 image further using `virt-customize`.
+* Create/start VM using customized QCOW2 image.
+* Use Ansible to configure running VM.

 We will need to pass credentials for the Image Builder instance to the `ansible-playbook` command.
-For AWS based deployments, the user will be `ec2-user`.
-Additionally, you will need to pass the `hib_aws_ami` variable.
-For libvirt based deployments, the user will be root.
-In either case, the public SSH key defined in `vars/config.yaml` will be used to authenticate.
+The playbooks will login using the root user and authenticate with SSH keys.

-Run the playbook as follows:
+Run the playbooks as follows:

 ```shell
 ansible-playbook \